fynv/LiveKit/README.md

 This can be useful, for example, if you want to build a conference server.

 ### Audio Devices
 Audio Device IDs are used in Player, Recorder and AudioRepeater objects.
-When an Audio Device ID >=0, it is corresponding to a MME system audio device.
+When an Audio Device ID >=0, it is corresponding to a system audio device.
 When it is negative, the audio stream will be wired to an (in-proess) virtual audio channel.
 For interprocess virtual-wiring, [VB-CABLE](https://vb-audio.com/Cable/) would be very helpful.

 ## License